Spiritual Christianity: Sukhie Baptisty

 Sukhie Baptisty was a 19th-century Spiritual Christian movement, which was born from Molokans who merged with the Russian Union of Evangelical Christians.
 They were called "dry baptists", because they refused to baptize believers in physical water, but instead believing in a "baptism of the spirit", insisting that baptism was a purely spiritual experience instead of a physical one.
 Very few dry Baptists still exist in Georgia.

 Molokan-Adventisty

 Molokan-Adventisty are a hybrid sect of Molokans and Seventh Day Adventists, the sect was born because of German Adventist missionaries in the 20th century.

 Pryguny

 The Pryguny (translation: Jumpers) were formed from several heterodox (sectarian) movements in Central Russia and Taurida Governorate, most of whom were isolated in the newly acquired South Caucasus to not infect the Orthodox.
 Named for their ecstatic spiritual jumping dances, these new tribes variously embraced a few essential "Christ's holidays" from Orthodoxy, "God's holidays" from the Old Testament and Subbotniks, adding new prophecies and rituals similar to Khlysty.
 They have some similarities to western Pentecostalism.
-One outspoken Prygun leader in Erivan Governorate, Maksim G. Rudomyotkin (1818-1877), formed his own Maksimist faith, which merged with the new Dukh-i-zhiznik movement formed in Los Angeles, California in the 1930s by adherents who migrated there from 1905 through 1912.
+One outspoken Prygun leader in Erivan Governorate, Maksim G. Rudomyotkin (1818–1877), formed his own Maksimist faith, which merged with the new Dukh-i-zhiznik movement formed in west rural Glendale, Arizona, and east Los Angeles county, California, in the 1930s by adherents who migrated there from 1905 through 1912.